-🗧 😺 Certificate Import Wizard ×
+🗧 😼 Certificate Import Wizard ×

 Welcome to the Certificate Import Wizard

 This wizard helps you copy certificates, certificate trust lists, and certificate revocation lists from your disk to a certificate store.

 A certificate, which is issued by a certification authority, is a confirmation of your identity and contains information used to protect data or to establish secure network connections.
 A certificate store is the system area where certificates are kept.

 Store Location

-Continue, dick Next.
+To continue, dick Next.

-€ N ext Cance :I